Gobelin stitch and its variations

 Encroaching Slanted Gobelin

-encroaching gobelin in wool
+encroaching gobelin worked in three shades of blue wool

 Alternating Straight Gobelin